JoaTH-Team/Pop-Engine/docs/Lua-Code.md

 - `getTaggedObjectCount()`: Get all the tag object such as sprite, text,... to a int
 - `destroyTag(tag:String)`: Run a `destroy()` for a call back that have it (like run `sprite.destroy();`)

+## Haxe callback
+- `runHaxeString(str:String)`: Run a string haxe code inside Lua
+- `runHaxeFile(file:String)`: Get a HScript file and then run it from lua, the file will push into the `scriptArray` from `GameState`

 # Lua Code more API
-> Im real lazy for it, so i create this one
+> Im real lazy from creating alot of callback, so i create this one

 You can actually create your own Lua API by added a HScript file into the `data/lua_more_callback/<callback_name>.hxs`